 FEATURE DOCUMENTARIES IN PRE-PRODUCTION

-NEW FEATURE DOCUMENTARY RELEASES
+FEATURE DOCUMENTARY RELEASES

 WRITER, EXECUTIVE PRODUCER, PRODUCER, DIRECTOR, CO-EDITOR